Priscilla Wong: 2020–present: Life After Death

 Wong starred in the melodrama Life After Death (2020), where she portrayed a young widow navigating life challenges following her husband's demise.
 The show was relatively popular, and secured the fifth position on Yahoo!
 Hong Kong's "Most Search Television Dramas" of the year.
 She was generally praised for her performance.

 Personal life

 In 2014, Wong met fellow actor Edwin Siu on the set of television drama Madam Cutie On Duty.
 They started dating some time later and were married in 2018.
 Additionally, she developed a close friendship with Shiga Lin and Yoyo Chen after working together on the TV series Life After Death (2020).

-On 17 November 2024, Wong revealed that her husband and her are expecting a child, through a video clip posted on her social media account.
-She also revealed that she had a miscarriage earlier and it was a sad experience for the couple.
+Wong suffered a miscarriage but later gave birth to a child in March 2025.